usnistgov/feasst/html/_sources/CONTACT.rst.txt

 Contact
 ###########

+Messages about FEASST are preferred in `GitHub discussion <https://github.com/usnistgov/feasst/discussions>`_, `GitHub issues <https://github.com/usnistgov/feasst/issues>`_ or `Google group <https://list.nist.gov/feasst>`_, if possible, so that all users can see the questions and answers.

 Project lead
 **************

 Harold Wickes Hatch

 https://www.nist.gov/people/harold-wickes-hatch

-Messages about FEASST are preferred in `GitHub discussion <https://github.com/usnistgov/feasst/discussions>`_, `GitHub issues <https://github.com/usnistgov/feasst/issues>`_ or `Google group <https://list.nist.gov/feasst>`_, if possible, so that all users can see the questions and answers.
-The following email is also an option: harold.hatch@nist.gov.

 Bug reporting
 **************